justifiably/docker-logitechmediaserver/README.md

 To apply the patches, build the container with "LMS_PATCHES=y".

-* `lms-musicmagic-host.patch`: this adds a configuration setting MMShost so you can run MusicIP a machine other than `localhost`.
-This allows the container to be run without the intrusive net=host setting.
-Notice that only the included server plugins are patched, others unfortunately also hardware `localhost`.
+* `lms-musicmagic-host.patch`: this adds a configuration setting MMShost so you can run MusicIP on a machine other than `localhost`.
+This allows the container to be run without the intrusive `net=host` setting.
+Notice that only the included server plugins are patched, some others unfortunately also hardwire `localhost` as the MusicIP host.

 ### Pointers